Raising Rates Without Riling Your Renters

 But what do you do if you’ve got ten, twenty, or fifty units filled with tenants paying far below your street rates?

 Raising storage rates requires a careful hand.
-If your tenants have been paying a certain amount for a long time, they won’t appreciate you charging more.
-Luckily, you set the stage for this conversation and cast this unpleasant change in the best possible light!
+If your tenants have been paying a certain amount for a long time, they won’t appreciate being charged more.

 When to Raise Rates